Type 1 Diabetes Management for Adolescents

 - Write down your blood sugar levels so you can show them to your care team provider during your visits.
 Talk to your provider if you are having trouble keeping your blood sugar at the recommended levels.

 - Take your insulin as directed.
-Your care team provider will teach you how and when to give yourself insulin injections or use an insulin pump.
-Your care team provider can also teach you how to adjust your insulin dose.
+Your care team provider will teach you how and when to give yourself insulin injections or use an insulin pump or pen.
+Your provider can also teach you how to adjust your insulin dose.